Sampling two-dimensional isometric tensor network states: Background: Tensor network methods

 \subsubsection{Sampling from MPS}

-To sample from the MPS \eqref{eq:MPS}, first bring the MPS into the canonical form \eqref{eq:mps_can_1}.
+To sample from the MPS \eqref{eq:MPS}, we use a canonical form representation \eqref{eq:mps_can_1}.
+Exact sampling can also be formulated directly in terms of precomputed boundary contractions, but the canonical form provides a particularly simple recursive construction of the required marginal and conditional distributions.
 We assume the state \eqref{eq:mps_can_1} is normalized, otherwise it can be normalized by normalizing $B_1$.
 The probability of measuring $\sigma_1 \cdots \sigma_L$ from the state \eqref{eq:state} is given by Born's rule

 where $\ast$ denotes element-wise complex conjugation.
 We now leverage the MPS structure in \eqref{eq:mps_can_1} to efficiently sample from the joint probability distribution \eqref{eq:born}.
 To do so, factor the distribution into a product of marginal and conditional distributions